rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 dN/dS > 1	Positive selection

-There are multiple programs developed for these kinds of test, here we will use *codeml* in the program suite [PaML](https://github.com/abacus-gene/paml/wiki/Installation).
+There are multiple programs developed test if there are signs of positive selection, here we will use *codeml* in the program suite [PaML](https://github.com/abacus-gene/paml/wiki/Installation).
 For more information on how to run different models [Álvarez-Carretero et al. 2023](https://doi.org/10.1093/molbev/msad041), [PaML-manual](https://github.com/abacus-gene/paml/blob/master/doc/pamlDOC.pdf), [PaML_FAQ](https://ocw.mit.edu/courses/6-877j-computational-evolutionary-biology-fall-2005/9a6d5e515fb1e7608eb3919855b01880_pamlfaqs.pdf).
 This uses a codon model of evolution, where the codon triplet is the unit of evolution.
 It is not only inferring the dN/dS ratio across the gene and across the phylogeny but also includes branch models for detecting elevated rates in specific branches compared to the background branches, and site models that allows the dN/dS to vary across the gene, specifying the likelihood of a specific codon being under positive selection.

+dN/dS is an estimator of omega (w), and so you will see all three notations in the tutorial.

-We will use a model comparison to detect if genes in our branch of interest, the foreground branch, is under selection.
-First we specify a model that allows omega to vary across branches, and infer the proportion of sites in the gene with w=1 or w<1 in all branches.
-We will compare this to a model that allows for additional classes of sites in the foreground branch with w > 1 (branch-site model A).
-Positive selection is defined as the presence of some codons at which w > 1.
+We will first specify a simple model (model_M0) with the same average dN/dS across all branches to inspect the alignment and the general statistics of our gene family.
+After that we will use the branch-site model A, that allows model comparison to detect if genes in our branch of interest, the foreground branch, is under selection.
+We specify a model that allows dN/dS to vary across branches, and infer the proportion of sites in the gene with w=1 or w<1 in all branches and allow for an additional class of sites in the foreground branch with w > 1 (branch-site model A).
+Positive selection is defined as the presence of some codons at which w > 1, and if the likelihood of this model is higher than the null model.
+The null model is the same model, but instead of allowing w>1 we fixed omega to w=1 in that class.
 The Likelihood Ratio Test (LRT) statistic, or twice the log likelihood difference between the two compared models is used against a chi-square distribution with 2 degrees of freedom for significance testing.
-An LRT is constructed to compare a null model that does not allow for any codons with w > 1 against a more general model that does.
+The LRT is constructed to compare nested models, so a null model that does not allow for any codons with w > 1 against a more general model that does.
 So we both should have a proportion of sites with w > 1 and a significantly higher likelihood of the more general model.